NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.response-ip-tag:

 response-ip-tag: *<IP-netblock> <"list of tags">*
-    This requires use of the **"respip"** module.
+    This requires use of the ``respip`` module.

-    Assign tags to response IP-netblocks.
+    Assign tags to response *<IP-netblock>*.
-    If the IP address in an AAAA or A RR in the answer section of a response matches the specified IP-netblock, the specified tags are assigned to the IP address.
+    If the IP address in an AAAA or A RR in the answer section of a response matches the specified *<IP-netblock>*, the specified tags are assigned to the IP address.
-    Then, if an *access-control-tag* is defined for the client and it includes one of the tags for the response IP, the corresponding *access-control-tag-action* will apply.
+    Then, if an :ref:`access-control-tag:<unbound.conf.access-control-tag>` is
+    defined for the client and it includes one of the tags for the response IP, the corresponding
+    :ref:`access-control-tag-action:<unbound.conf.access-control-tag-action>`
+    will apply.
-    Tag matching rule is the same as that for *access-control-tag* and *local-zones*.
+    Tag matching rule is the same as that for :ref:`access-control-tag:<unbound.conf.access-control-tag>` and
+    :ref:`local-zone:<unbound.conf.local-zone>`.
+    Unlike :ref:`local-zone-tag:<unbound.conf.local-zone-tag>`,
-    Unlike *local-zone-tag*, *response-ip-tag* can be defined for an IP-netblock even if no *response-ip* is defined for that netblock.
+    :ref:`response-ip-tag:<unbound.conf.response-ip-tag>` can be defined for an
+    *<IP-netblock>* even if no :ref:`response-ip:<unbound.conf.response-ip>` is
+    defined for that netblock.
-    If multiple *response-ip-tag* options are specified for the same IPnetblock in different statements, all but the first will be ignored.
+    If multiple :ref:`response-ip-tag:<unbound.conf.response-ip-tag>` options
+    are specified for the same *<IP-netblock>* in different statements, all but the first will be ignored.
     However, this will not be flagged as a configuration error, but the result is probably not what was intended.

+    Actions specified in an
+    :ref:`access-control-tag-action:<unbound.conf.access-control-tag-action>`
+    that has a matching tag with
+    :ref:`response-ip-tag:<unbound.conf.response-ip-tag>` can be those that are
+    "invalid" for :ref:`response-ip:<unbound.conf.response-ip>` listed above,
+    since
+    :ref:`access-control-tag-action:<unbound.conf.access-control-tag-action>`
-    Actions specified in an *access-control-tag-action* that has a matching tag with *response-ip-tag* can be those that are "invalid" for *response-ip* listed above, since *access-control-tag-actions* can be shared with local zones.
+    can be shared with local zones.
-    For these actions, if they behave differently depending on whether local data exists or not in case of local zones, the behavior for *response-ip-data* will generally result in NOERROR/NODATA instead of NXDOMAIN, since the *response-ip* data are inherently type specific, and non-existence of data does not indicate anything about the existence or non-existence of the qname itself.
+    For these actions, if they behave differently depending on whether local data exists or not in case of local zones, the behavior for :ref:`response-ip-data:<unbound.conf.response-ip-data>` will generally
+    result in NOERROR/NODATA instead of NXDOMAIN, since the :ref:`response-ip:<unbound.conf.response-ip>` data are inherently type
+    specific, and non-existence of data does not indicate anything about the existence or non-existence of the qname itself.
-    For example, if the matching tag action is static but there is no data for the corresponding *response-ip* configuration, then the result will be NOERROR/NODATA.
+    For example, if the matching tag action is static but there is no data for the corresponding :ref:`response-ip:<unbound.conf.response-ip>`
+    configuration, then the result will be NOERROR/NODATA.
-    The only case where NXDOMAIN is returned is when an always_nxdomain action applies.
+    The only case where NXDOMAIN is returned is when an :ref:`always_nxdomain<unbound.conf.local-zone.type.always_nxdomain>`
+    action applies.

 .. _unbound.conf.ratelimit: